-Brick-and-mortar Batteries Plus is attempting to increase the shoppability of its physical stores with clearer signage, digital displays, and an area dedicated to servicing the needs of business customers.
+Batteries Plus is attempting to increase the shoppability of its physical stores with clearer signage, digital displays, and an area dedicated to servicing the needs of business customers.
 The company also unveiled new branding that includes a simplified name change to Batteries Plus.
 Updated exterior signage will be present at all new Batteries Plus locations and some select existing locations.

 Over the next few years, all Batteries Plus locations will adopt the new signage.
 About 600 stores, or nearly 90% of all Batteries Plus locations, have gone through the Project Volt refresh.
 In addition, all new store openings will have the updated look and feel.